-The aim of PV inspections is to not only make sure that the MAHs’ systems, facilities, and processes are compliant to PV requirements but also to identify and record situations of non-compliance which could lead to patient harm.
+PV inspections aim to not only make sure that the MAHs’ systems, facilities, and processes are compliant with PV requirements but also to identify and record situations of non-compliance that could lead to patient harm.
 If these situations are identified, then corrective activities must be implemented to address these scenarios of non-compliance.

 - Pharmacovigilance system inspections